Certified Crop Adviser Program

-The CCA Exam is now an internet-based exam, available within a one week window in the spring and fall each year via a remote proctor.
+The CCA Exam is now an internet-based exam, available continuously throughout the year via a remote proctor.

-Exam Details: The CCA Exam is offered exclusively online, completed at the examinee's computer and monitored by a proctor via the examinee's webcam, with additional security features to protect the integrity of the exam.
-The exam can be taken 24 hours a day within the designated exam week, including Saturday and Sunday.
+Exam Details: The CCA Exam is offered exclusively online, completed at the examinee's computer and monitored by a proctor via the examinee's webcam and microphone, with additional security features to protect the integrity of the exam.
+The exam can be taken 24 hours a day, including Saturday and Sunday 365 days a year.
 Examinees must schedule their exam time at least 24 hours before they plan to complete the exam (this is an additional step to registering for the exam).

 The following information is included in the registration packet.

 - International Performance Objectives